wuvt/wuvt-site/README.md

 You can now access the site at http://localhost:9090/

 ### Production Environment Setup
-Here are some example instructions to get you started.
-These are not complete, so it's recommended to just use the Ansible playbook for this.
+Here are some example instructions to get you started; they will require some tweaking for your environment.
+We recommend that you either refer to our Ansible playbooks or Dockerfile.prod, as they are easier and are more likely to be kept up-to-date.

 - Install redis, start the daemon, and configure it to start at boot
 - Run `sudo pip install -r requirements.txt` to install requirements
 - Copy `wuvt/config.py.example` to `wuvt/config.py` and edit it to match your desired config
 - Run `python2 create.py` to setup the website
 - Run `python2 articles.py` to create some sample articles

-(TODO: uwsgi setup)
+- Start celery; e.g. `celery -A wuvt.trackman.tasks.celery worker -B -l info`
+- Start uWSGI; e.g. `uwsgi --ini uwsgi.ini`

 Check-out [our ansible playbooks](https://github.com/wuvt/wuvt-ansible) for example setup with Nginx.